Gold Rush 2.0: A New Era in the Global Monetary Order

 What?

 Since 2022, an unprecedented and sustained surge in central bank demand has been the primary catalyst for gold’s record-setting rally.
-Official consumption doubled from 2021 to 2022 and has remained above 1,000 tons for the past three years, with experts expecting the trend to continue in 2025.
+Official consumption doubled from 2021 to 2022 and has remained above 1,000 tons for the past three years.
+Central bank demand in 2025 failed to sustain this trend, yet remained at a historically elevated level of 863 tons.
+Union Bancaire Privée predicts 2026 official purchases will hit 800 tons, furthering the sustained trend.

 Driving Forces